IBM/cloud-pak-cli/README.md

 # Overview
-Cloudctl is a command line tool to manage Container Application Software for Enterprises (CASE)
+Cloudctl is a command line tool to manage Container Application Software for Enterprises (CASEs)

 ## Download